 In March of 1999, Dr. Bronwen Eastwood, a Veterinary Surgeon, got together with six other members of the island community (Walker Marchal, Sari Frank, Eileen Jamison, Ruben Gonzalez, Ramon Nunez, & Lane Llewelyn) to form The Saga Society (also known as The Saga Humane Society or just “Saga”).
 On June 16th of that year, it was officially registered as a non-profit, non-governmental organization under the Laws of Belize, possibly the first of its kind in Central America, as a means to address stray animal challenges.

 The group formed Saga in response to pet and stray conditions at that time.
-Parvovirus, distemper and mange, among other contagious diseases, were rampant.
+Parvovirus, distemper, and manage, among other contagious diseases, were rampant.
 Ambergris Caye was an island on which the dog and cat populations were almost entirely un-neutered, in poor health, and free to breed without stopping.

 This, in turn, led to the island being overrun with strays, something which was not lost on the tourists who came to visit our lovely home, and which adversely affected the lives of residents as well.